p1yushbelwe/learn_cpp/README.md

 6. constants_manipulators_operator-precendence: How to constants work, manipulator like endl, setw, priority of operator that is operator precedence
 7. control_structures: basic control structures like if-else, if-else ladder, switch, learned using age check program
 9. loops: general idea about loops like: for loop, while loop, do while loop along with usecase of break and continue
+10. pointer: what are pointers in cpp and idea about pointer to pointers